• Skip to main content

 Technology Could Stop the Rise in Fatal Truck Crashes

-June 3, 2019 by Danylo Terleckyj Leave a Comment
+June 3, 2019 by Levinson and Stefani Leave a Comment

 Despite numerous safety regulations put in place to protect commuters, the number of traffic deaths involving semis and large trucks is on the rise.
 This puts travelers in passenger vehicles at greater risk on our nation’s highways.
 Rear end accidents are the most common types of crashes with big rigs going too fast and failing to stop in time to prevent crashes.